Our Diverse, Bilingual Society: A Premeditation on the Face of Tomorrow’s Future

 So what does this mean for American society?
 Well not much to be honest, things will continue going along the way that they always have only now with a much colorful chatter in the background.
 This idea of “foreign language” or “foreign people” entrenching onto society as a whole is soon going to be challenged by the reality not all people are exactly the same, and that’s a good thing.

 There’s nothing wrong with any of this, it’s simply how we are.
-The emergence of language and creation of phonetic structure within different societies has been researched and explained by evolutionary anthropologists.
-Humans in general tend to split off into separate factions not for any bad reason but simply because we’re wired to do so.
+The emergence of language and the creation of phonetic structures within different societies have been researched and explained by evolutionary anthropologists.
+Humans in general tend to split off into separate factions, not for any bad reason but simply because we’re wired to do so.
 The same can go for language.
-Obviously someone would want to keep speaking the language they grew up on.
+Obviously, someone would want to keep speaking the language they grew up in.

 Unfortunately, one side effect of this predetermined way of thinking that we are all wired to do is of course discrimination and xenophobia.
 One culture finds another culture scary for some reason, they clash, and voila we’ve got another war or conflict on our hands.